 McBoy - electric guitars

-Tobin's first solo piano collection is Morning Whispers, a song cycle of tragic beauty.
+Morning Whispers is Tobin's first solo piano collection, a song cycle of tragic beauty.
 Music of healing and introspection.
 New Age and Neo-Classical.
 The use of key changes, unusual time signatures, and other variational devices makes this work involving, not merely background music.
 Its internal intensity, however, does not detract from its healing essence, its sense of inner joy.
 This is Mueller's most introspective work.
 Several of these works have since been used in film.
 Cover photo taken by Mueller on Cape Cod.

-The second is 13 Masks.
+13 Masks is Tobin's second solo piano collection.
 This project came out of discussions about the role subconscious plays in creativity.
 Tobin used his illustration of 13 Masks to inspire songs combining ragtime, jazz and avant-garde classical.
 He let his subconscious lead the way, creating phrases and variations that pleased something deep inside.
-An eclectic mix of original of songs, for sure
+An eclectic mix of original of songs.